Grundmanis/console-log-for-devices/README.md

 Ability to see console log via hand gadgets like smartphones and tabs.

 Just include the script "only-for-develope" in your <head> tag and that's it!
-By default first console.log will be "init done", that means everything works fine ;)
+By default You will see first console.log "init done", that means everything works fine ;)

 # Usage
 console.log('Hello world!');